A Glimpse into the Japanese Global Development Field

-CAPEC is an informal network of faculty, staff, students, university partners, and community friends committed to advance economic, cultural and social understanding of the Asia-Pacific economies through education and practice for the Mason community.
+CAPEC is an informal network of faculty, staff, students, university partners, and community friends committed to advance economic, cultural and social understanding of the Asia-Pacific economies through education and experiential learning for the Mason community.

-We provide service to the university by supporting curricula and research development, promoting exchange activities and cross-cultural events, providing student mentoring, and building partnerships.
+We provide service to the university by supporting curricula and research development, exchange activities, cross-cultural events, student mentoring, and partnership building.

 Center for Asia-Pacific Economic